 What is foodborne illness?

-Foodborne illness (also called food poisoning) is an illness caused by eating foods that have harmful organisms in them.
-These harmful germs can include bacteria, parasites, and viruses.
-They are mostly found in raw meat, chicken, fish, and eggs, but they can spread to any type of food.
-They can also grow on food that is left out on counters or outdoors or is stored too long before you eat it.
+foodborne illness (also called food poisoning) is an illness caused by eating foods that have harmful germs in them.
+These germs are mostly found in raw meat, chicken, fish, and eggs, but they can spread to any type of food.
+They can also grow on food that's left out on counters or outdoors or is stored too long before you eat it.
 Sometimes foodborne illness happens when people don't wash their hands before they touch food.